vvesser/vvesser/README.md

 - 👋 Hi, I’m @vvesser
-- 👀 I’m interested in our global family, (and my little personal one) computer programming, advanced materials, sustainability and my wonderful partner Pauline who is more than family and a part of me.
+- 👀 I’m interested in our global family, (and my little personal one) computer programming, advanced materials, sustainability and my wonderful partner Pauline who is more than family and is actually a part of me.
 - 🌱 I’m currently learning Git!
 Also, Python, html, css, Java, JavaScript, SQL and everything I can about computers and computer languages.
 I am also interested in Space exploration, human equality and a sustainable future here on Earth and everywhere we go.
 Truthfully I have more interests than I have time for but most of my major interests are above.